onflow/flow/docs/access-api-spec.md

 `GetAccount` gets an [account](#account) by address at the latest sealed block.

-Note: this function behaves identically to `GetAccountAtLatestBlock` and will be deprecated in a future version.
+⚠️ Warning: this function is deprecated.
+It behaves identically to `GetAccountAtLatestBlock` and will be removed in a future version.

 ```
 rpc GetAccount(GetAccountRequest) returns (GetAccountResponse)